Extension of Franchise (House of Lords) Bill [HL]

 Overview

-This bill proposes to grant members of the House of Lords the right to vote in elections for the House of Commons.
-Currently, this right is not afforded to them.
+This bill proposes to remove the existing legal restriction preventing members of the House of Lords from voting in elections for the House of Commons.
+This would grant them the right to vote, aligning their electoral rights with other citizens.

 Description